quipp/telerik-next-2015/README.md

-# Note from Telerik NEXT 2015 in Boston, MA for Brandmuscle
+# NoteS from Telerik NEXT 2015 in Boston, MA for Brandmuscle

 The slides and some code from the presenters are at https://github.com/telerik/teleriknext2015-presentations.

-Different pages in this repository with my own notes from each session.
+Different pages with my own notes for each session.